Medlife: History

 The company started out as an online platform for medicine delivery and later expanded to offer online doctor consultation and diagnostic services.
 Medlife offered one consumer-facing mobile app for accessing all three services.

+Founding team Saurabh Mittal (CTO), Saurabh Agarwal (CFO) and Raghunandan Sreenivasan (COO) led the company to over $150M ARR within four years of incorporation.

-In November 2018, Medlife acquired healthcare start-up EClinic.
+In November 2018, Medlife acquired healthcare start-up EClinic to expand Medlife's e-consultation services and enhance online doctor access.

+Medlife’s diagnostic services were still in their early stages, primarily offering lab tests and limited home sample collection.
+In January 2019, Medlife strategically acquired MedLabz, a three-year-old digital healthcare startup providing diagnostic and AI-driven health services, operating in 120 cities.
+MedLabz was founded by IIT Bombay and IIT Delhi alumni, including Harshal Jain, Kumar Akarsh, Piyush Singh, Srikanth Kumar Manne, Nimish Mehta, and Siddharth Bidwan (Founding CEO).

-In 2019, it acquired Medlabz, a digital healthcare platform, and MyraMed, a medicine-delivery startup.
+In May 2019, Medlife acquired MyraMed, a medicine-delivery startup to boost its medicine delivery service and expand its logistics network.

 In August 2019, Ananth Narayanan (former CEO of Myntra) joined Medlife as the Co-Founder and Chief Executive Officer.

 According to a Frost and Sullivan report Medlife owns 30 per cent of the e-Pharma market share in India.

 In May 2020, Medlife became multilingual, offering Hindi language.

 In May 2021, Medlife was acquired reportedly for $250 million by PharmEasy, as a result of which Medlife's operations were discontinued and users were migrated to PharmEasy.
 The merger made PharmEasy the largest e-pharmacy company in India with 2 million customers.